ChorusOne/solido/docs/dev-docs/fee-management.md

 ---

 ### How do we achieve this?
-- Jon has added a generic `Fee Cut on Rewards` Mechanism to the Stake Pool Program
+- Jon has added a generic `Fee Cut on Fees` Mechanism to the Stake Pool Program

 	- the mechanism ensures fee goes to a fee beneficiary : in the form of stake pool tokens.